Bathroom counter top with a plan, towel, bottle, and multiple toothbrushes in a cup. Different types of toothpaste, natural is best.

 What ingredients should I look for in natural toothpaste?

-Are there any harmful chemicals in synthetic toothpaste?
+Are there harmful chemicals in synthetic toothpaste?

 Is natural toothpaste safe for children?